 Heh nice the digital garden metaphor makes an appearance in Free, Fair and Alive

-FluxGarden is a proprietary tool for doing digital garden stuff by Bill Seitz.
+FluxGarden is a proprietary tool for maintaining a digital garden developed and sold by Bill Seitz.